 Hoff was a carpenter and was in his 20s when he worked construction sites where the Kaiser Gypsum product was applied by drywall workers, then sanded, releasing the tiny cancerous fibers into the air he breathed, Hoff’s attorneys contended during trial.

-The verdict is believed to the the largest in Oregon for an asbestos-related disease contracted from a worksite, said Brian Ladenburg, the Seattle attorney who represented Hoff with attorneys Craig Sims and Kaitlin Wright.
+The verdict is believed to the the largest in Oregon for an asbestos-related disease contracted from a worksite, said [former partner] Brian Ladenburg, the Seattle attorney who represented Hoff with attorneys Craig Sims and Kaitlin Wright.
 Their firm specializes in asbestos litigation in Oregon and Washington.

 Ladenburg said it typically takes 20 to 50 years for someone exposed to asbestos to develop the type of cancer Hoff contracted: mesothelioma, which affects the lining of the lungs.
 Kaiser Gypsum said it stopped making the spackle-like compound referenced in the suit in 1975, on its own volition, Ladenburg said.